Analysis of the hidden-charm-hidden-strange tetraquark mass spectrum via the QCD sum rules: QCD sum rules for the hidden-charm-hidden-strange tetraquark states

-In Refs.\cite{WangZG-Landau,Wang-Two-particle}, we present detailed discussions to illustrate that the two-meson scattering states play a minor important role and cannot saturate the QCD sum rules, while the tetraquark (molecular) states play an un-substitutable role, we can saturate the QCD sum rules with or without the two-particle scattering state contributions, it is feasible to apply the QCD sum rules to study the tetraquark (molecular) states.
+In Refs.\cite{WangZG-Landau,Wang-Two-particle}, we provide detailed discussions to illustrate that the two-meson scattering states play a minor important role and cannot saturate the QCD sum rules alone (or by themselves), while the tetraquark (molecular) states play an un-substitutable role, we can saturate the QCD sum rules with or without the two-particle scattering state contributions, it is feasible and reasonable to apply the QCD sum rules to investigate the tetraquark (molecular) states.